 In Vilnius you’ll find a growing, dynamic community of innovators just like yourself who are ready to share their experience and provide support.

 The online application consists of four basic parts.
 You’ll need to describe the founders, your team product and strategy.
 You’ll also need to provide basic personal information about each team member, a general review of your team and an overview of your startup idea/product and development strategy.
-Plus, uploading any supporting documents (such as a CV, business pitch deck and other related information) would be a plus!
+Uploading any supporting documents (such as a CV, business pitch deck and other related information) would be a plus!
 A pitch deck is mandatory.

 If you are an EU citizen and are planning to stay for more than 3 months, you need to register to get an EU National Certificate from the Migration Center.